samthomson/picture-site/readme.md

 phpmyadin: http://localhost:8080 (user: root, password: [from .env])

+### Optional

+If you want to include custom js on each page, then duplicate and rename */www-workspace/wp-content/themes/picture-site/partials/custom-scripts-sample.php* to *custom-scripts.php*, then add scripts into that file which is added to every page before the closing body tag.

 ## to-do

 - seed wordpress with credentials via docker-compose and .env file.. no registration/setup page